In this guide

 It’s also possible that the size of your super balance will influence your decision-making.
 If your balance is relatively low, Johnson says the opportunity cost of not acting on information – such as your fund failing APRA’s performance test – is lower than it would be if your balance were substantial.

-Different cognitive biases tend to come to the fore at certain points in the economic and investment cycle.
-These days, investors are grappling with rising inflation, high interest rates, market volatility and possible recession.
+Different behaviours and cognitive biases tend to come to the fore at certain points in the economic and investment cycle.
+These days, investors are grappling with the high cost of living, high interest rates, market volatility and possible recession.
 That’s enough to make anyone anxious, and anxiety can lead to poor decision-making.

 The following are some common cognitive biases to guard against.